Newcastle Knights: History

-On 16 December 2009 it was announced player Danny Wicks was caught-up in a drug issue involving amphetamines, cocaine and ecstasy.
+On 16 December 2009, it was announced that player Danny Wicks was caught up in a drug issue involving amphetamines, cocaine and ecstasy.
 He was stood down from the club.
 Wicks' contract was terminated.
 For the 2010 NRL season Newcastle signed McDonald's and Coca-Cola as major sponsors.
-In March 2010 Chris Houston was served with notice to attend court on charges of supplying ecstasy and cocaine.
+In March 2010, Chris Houston was served with notice to attend court on charges of supplying ecstasy and cocaine.
 He was stood down indefinitely.
 June 2010 signalled a good period for the Knights after they confirmed the signings of 2009 Toyota Cup Player of the Year Beau Henry on a three-year contract, 2009 Toyota Cup Centre of the Year Siuatonga Likiliki on a two-year contract and former Australian international prop Antonio Kaufusi on a two-year contract.
 In the next few days, the Knights also confirmed the signings of current Queensland Maroons star Neville Costigan on a three-year contract, and the promising young backrower Kyle O'Donnell on a two-year contract.

 The Knights finished 11th in 2010.
-While the club did not play in the finals, Adam MacDougall recorded the most tries for the club and Akuila Uate equaled the most tries in a season.
+While the club did not play in the finals, Adam MacDougall recorded the most tries for the club, and Akuila Uate equalled the most tries in a season.
 In December 2010, former Newcastle player Chris Houston was cleared of all drug charges and re-signed with the club for two years.
 In March 2011, Newcastle were officially taken over by mining magnate Nathan Tinkler after a member's vote in which Tinkler won by 97%.
 In April 2011, Newcastle confirmed the signing of Wayne Bennett.
 The Knights finished 8th in 2011, being eliminated in the first week of the finals.
-After the 2011 season, the Knights cleaned out 15 players, but nine other renowned players were signed including club legends Danny Buderus and Timana Tahu, Kangaroos winger Darius Boyd and Kangaroos forward Kade Snowden.
+After the 2011 season, the Knights cleaned out 15 players, but nine other renowned players were signed, including club legends Danny Buderus and Timana Tahu, Kangaroos winger Darius Boyd and Kangaroos forward Kade Snowden.

 The Newcastle club celebrated 25 years in the NRL competition in 2012.
-Captain Kurt Gidley succumbed to a shoulder injury early in the season which resulted in him missing the remainder of the year.
+Captain Kurt Gidley succumbed to a shoulder injury early in the season, which resulted in him missing the remainder of the year.
 The team failed to click and won only 10 of their 24 games to finish 12th.
 During the year, the club signed Willie Mason and Dane Gagai.

-Newcastle finished 7th on the ladder and making the third week of the finals by beating the Melbourne Storm in Melbourne in the second week of the finals.
+Newcastle finished 7th on the ladder and made it to the third week of the finals by beating the Melbourne Storm in Melbourne in the second week of the finals.
 Newcastle were defeated the following week by the Sydney Roosters in the preliminary final 40–14.